jliu1219/academic-kickstart/content/home/talks.md

 **Efficient quantum algorithms for nonlinear ODEs and PDEs**

+- Jul 2022: QI Group Meeting, Center for Theoretical Physics, Massachusetts Institute of Technology.
-- Jan 2022: Workshop on Quantum Numerical Linear Algebra, Institute for Pure and Applied Mathematics, UCLA
+- Jan 2022: Workshop on Quantum Numerical Linear Algebra, Institute for Pure and Applied Mathematics, University of California, Los Angeles

 **Quantum algorithms for linear and nonlinear differential equations**